-Many things make a great run: an epic playlist, the perfect sports bra and a great route.
+Many things make a great run: an epic playlist, the perfect sports bra, and a great route.
 But the right running shoes?
 Well, they have to be at the top of the list.
-Comfort, of course, is vital (you don't want those dreaded blisters, right?), but without a good pair of running shoes to support your feet, you'll also leave yourself open to all kinds injuries that could sabotage your training.
+Comfort, of course, is vital (you don't want those dreaded blisters, right?), but without a good pair of running shoes to support your feet, you'll also leave yourself open to all kinds of injuries that could sabotage your training.
 Whether you're just getting started and finding your stride or are weeks deep in marathon prep, we'd guess things are tough enough already without dodgy trainers tripping you up.

-So whether you're partial to Nikes or New Balance, are looking for something with super support, extra cushioning, or prefer a soft shoe that moves with you, we've tapped five women who are putting serious sneakers through their paces (literally) every day to help you find the best pair of running shoes out there.
+So whether you're partial to Nikes or New Balance, are looking for something with super support, extra cushioning, or prefer a soft shoe that moves with you, we've tapped 15 experts who are putting sneakers through their paces (literally) every day to help you find the best pair of running shoes out there.

 The Runner: Susie Chan, endurance runner and Guinness World Record holder

 The Verdict: "I love running in Hokas—particularly the Challenger ATR 4—as they have good support and cushioning.
 They're also a hybrid, so I can use them on both road and summer trails.
 Great for the long run."

 The Runner: Alex Weissner, RRCA-certified run coach and cofounder of bRUNch Running

 The Verdict: "This shoe is lightweight, responsive, and springy and offers so much positive energy that you will truly fall in love with running.
 If you are looking for a neutral shoe and narrow, this shoe needs to be your go-to.
 The springy ride will help you hit those PR goals."

 The Runner: Adrienne Herbert, personal trainer and cofounder of Get to Know